Devxify/Devxify/src/content/web-accessibility-guide.md

 image: img/web-acc.png
 date: '2020-07-17T23:46:37.121Z'
 draft: false
 excerpt: In today's era everyone deserves to have access to the web.
-Being a developer one must know the guidelines to create easy accessible webpages.
+Being a developer, one must know the guidelines to create easily accessible webpages.
 ---

 Hey, I'm Ankit a lover of "Accessible & Fast Web".
-Have you ever thought that how blessed we are to be **normal** ?
+Have you ever thought that how blessed we are to be **normal**?
 If not, then you better start.

-As a part of the web developer community its our job to ensure that the web is accessible to all.
-The W3 even has a separate guidelines for  [web content accessibility](https://www.w3.org/WAI/standards-guidelines/wcag/#:~:text=WCAG%202.0%20and%20WCAG%202.1%20are%20stable%2C%20referenceable%20technical%20standards,A%2C%20AA%2C%20and%20AAA.).
+As a part of the web developer community it's our job to ensure that the web is accessible to all.
+The W3 even has a separate guideline for  [web content accessibility](https://www.w3.org/WAI/standards-guidelines/wcag/#:~:text=WCAG%202.0%20and%20WCAG%202.1%20are%20stable%2C%20referenceable%20technical%20standards,A%2C%20AA%2C%20and%20AAA.).
 After all the web should be a better place to be even if the world isn't.

 ![Web Accessibility](https://dev-to-uploads.s3.amazonaws.com/i/8l5ycmba8i0kfgsf1t4w.png)